sagemathinc/cocalc-doc/source/howto/turtle.rst

 Turtle Graphics with CoCalc
 ===========================

 There are three ways to use turtle graphics with CoCalc.
-The first approach gives the best result.

 .. contents::
    :local: